Monster: A Song of Ice and Fire

-- Joffrey's predecessor, the Mad King Aerys Targaryen, wasn't exactly a paragon of justice either: The people of Westeros had been living under the Targaryen dynasty for almost 300 years, even though it meant putting up with monarchs like Maegor the Cruel and Aegon the Unworthy, yet all it took was 20 years of Aerys' rule to cause five of the seven kingdoms to rise up against the Iron Throne in open revolt.
-He was really just that bad.
+- Joffrey's predecessor, King Aerys II Targaryen, was also known as the Mad King.
 Among his worst acts was his execution of Rickard Stark; after the former demanded a fair Trial by Combat, Aerys had him slowly roasted over an open flame, reasoning that fire was his personal champion.
-Just for kicks, he also had Rickard's son Brandon forced to watch while strapped to a torture device that slowly strangled him to death as he struggled to rescue his father.
-Aerys also made the Stupid Evil decision to replace all of his competent councillors with deranged alchemists who shared his "enthusiasm" for burning people alive.
-To top it all off, when Aerys finally realized he had lost his war against the rebels, he decided to go out with a bang by ordering his pyromancers to burn Westeros' capitol city to the ground - knowing that it would result in the deaths of hundreds of thousands of people - purely out of spite.
-Thankfully, even his own sworn bodyguard realized that Aerys was going too far and took matters into his own hands before the plan could be carried out.
+Just for fun, he also forced Rickard's son Brandon to watch, while strapped to a torture device that slowly strangled him to death as he struggled to rescue his father.
+Aerys also made the decision to replace all of his competent councillors with deranged alchemists who shared his enthusiasm for burning people alive.
+Finally, when Aerys finally realized he had lost his war against the rebels, he decided to go out with a bang by ordering his pyromancers to use Wildfire to burn King's Landing to the ground-knowing that it would result in the deaths of hundreds of thousands of people-purely out of spite; while this was stopped by his bodyguard, there is no indication that all the Wildfire has been found.